Valkea/OC_P9/README.md

 #### Bob
 ```
-is an acount with some opened tickets & reviews.
+Bob is an acount with some opened tickets & reviews.
 He is not following anyone but he is followed by Carl.

-So he is supposed to see its own tickets & reviews as well as the reviews wrote by Carl on tickets he (Bob) opened (unless you make some modifications on any of the accounts).
+So he is supposed to see its own tickets & reviews as well as
+the reviews wrote by Carl on tickets he (Bob) opened
+(unless you make some modifications on any of the accounts).
 ```

 *demo-login :* Bob